What are the plans for affordable housing within the development?

 Will rooftop space be activated?

-Current plans for the Hudson’s site include activated rooftops, as well as a public observation deck at the top of the residential tower.
+Current plans for the Hudson’s site include activated rooftops, as well as a public amenity at the top of the tower.

 Can or will sidewalk lighting be installed to improve safety?